PRESENTATION: Love You More: Healthy Relationships and Self Care

 Good relationships in college are possible by being truthful with yourself in what you're looking for, without feeling as if you need to change someone in order for them to fit.
-By hearing Tricia's past experiences, students will learn to spot red flags in their relationships such as communication/social media signs, signs of insecurity, money signs, and sex signs.
+By hearing Tricia's past experiences, students will engage in activities to identify what they won't tolerate in a relationship and what are their requirements in relationships.
+Students will learn to spot red flags in their relationships such as communication/social media signs, signs of insecurity, money signs, and sex signs.
 Love doesn't hurt.
 People who don't know how to love you can hurt you.

 We should learn from the past relationships that didn't work.
 When it's right, it's beautiful, welcoming, and warm.
 It starts by knowing what you are worth.